OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 You can enable or deactivate this data collection by IBM Watson Automation.
 We recommend you enable it so we can keep providing you with relevant content and with useful tips and information about XING solutions.

-*   Opt in to data collection with IBM Watson Campaign Automation Please note that opting out of cookies is device-specific.
-This means that if you delete your cookie or use a different computer or web browser, you will need to opt out again.
+*   Opt in to data collection with IBM Watson Campaign Automation Please note that by opting out of data collection, a cookie will be set which saves this setting.
+If you delete this cookie or use a different device or web browser, you will need to opt out again.

 Wingify/VWO